-We know that many students are kinesthetic learners who benefit from movement and a hands-on, physical approach to learning; children of this learning type are better able to master concepts through physical movement.
-Via the kinesthetic mediums of dance and drama, students acquire new skills, become more self confident with every public performance, and reinforce much of what they learn in the classroom.
-Dramatic performances are often based on literature concurrently being studied in the classroom.
-Fiction from the required reading curriculum is chosen and transformed from a book to a script, which is then performed by the students.
-The arts and academic curricula work in symbiotic conjunction, increasing the impact and efficacy of one another: this is the essence of a holistic education.
+We know that many children are kinesthetic learners who benefit from movement and a physical approach to education.
+Through dance and drama, students acquire new skills, become more self-confident with every public performance, and reinforce much of what they’ve learned in the classroom.
+Dramatic performances are often based on literature being studied concurrently in the classroom.
+Fiction is chosen from the required reading curriculum and transformed into a script, which students then perform.
+The arts and academic curricula work in conjunction to increase their impact and efficacy.
+This is the essence of a holistic education.

 Drama is also integrated into music lessons, language arts, and the Global Cultural History program.